Act FAST and recognise early stroke indicators and symptoms

 - Difficulty swallowing

-The FAST Test
+The FAST Test for early stroke indicators

 - F – Face: Ask the person to smile.
 Does one side of the face droop?